 - Frequency Control– Strike a balance between keeping your brand top of mind and bombarding customers with messages.
 Consider sending messages based on triggers or actions taken by the user, instead of on a rigid schedule.

 - Quality over Quantity– Focus on sending high-quality, valuable content rather than sending messages frequently.

 - Respect Time Zones and Do Not Disturb Periods– Consider the time zones of your customers and avoid sending messages during typical do not disturb periods.
 Even the most interested customer might be annoyed if they receive a marketing message in the middle of the night.
 Similarly, avoid sending messages during holidays or major events when the recipient is likely to be busy.

-The increase in the use of ad-blocking technology poses a challenge to mobile marketing.
+Due to the increased use of ad-blockers on Android and iOS devices, mobile marketing now faces new challenges.
 This technology allows users to restrict the visibility of ads, which in effect limits marketing efforts.
 Ad-blocking makes it more difficult for businesses to reach their target audience effectively.

 To combat this issue, brands will need to diversify their mobile marketing strategies.
 Rather than focusing on traditional display ads, companies can invest in creating compelling and engaging content.
 Other methods to pursue can include leveraging influencer collaborations and implementing native advertising techniques.
 By diversifying efforts, brands will connect with users more organically while evading the issue of ad blocking.

 Mobile marketing methods can be a great return on investment for businesses.
 By meeting customers where they are – on their phones – and being mindful of the various challenges we’ve discussed that come with marketing on mobile devices, brands can engage and connect with their target audience in meaningful ways.
 Navigating the mobile marketing landscape will need strategic and creative thinking.
 If done effectively, businesses can build strong and engaging customer relationships.